Shooting Outside Israeli Consulate in Istanbul Leaves Multiple Casualties

 What's Next

-Authorities are expected to investigate the circumstances and motives behind the shooting.
-Further updates may clarify the identities of those involved and any broader implications.
+Authorities are expected to investigate the motives behind the attack and review security measures at diplomatic sites.
+Further official statements may clarify the number of casualties.

 Sources